 Kranstuber lives in Dublin with his wife Jill, and has seven children.
 He enjoys golfing and traveling.

 Joyce E. Robinson - Fiscal Officer

-Joyce E. Robinson was elected Fiscal Officer of Washington Township in March 1996, and is serving her fifth term in office.
+Joyce E. Robinson was elected Fiscal Officer of Washington Township in March 1996.
 A member of the Ohio, Franklin, Delaware and Union county township associations, and The Ohio Association of Public Treasurers, Robinson has more than 35 years of experience in accounting, payroll and human resources.